 This is what we can do for your Authority or Academy:

-- Recruit suitably qualified panel members who have no connection with the school from the list held by either your local authority or from our contacts with other local authority lists.
+- Recruit suitably qualified panel members who have no connection with the school.
 We will check the last date they were trained to ensure that they are guidance compliant.
 Liaise with all parties for a convenient date.

 - Send out an invitation letter to the parent/carer inviting and encouraging them to attend the hearing.
-The letter includes some advice about the hearing, an agenda, as well as who will be sitting on the panel.
-We would also advise the appellant where they can seek free advice both locally and nationally.
-We also send the appellants give the link to our useful advice booklet, also the link to where parents can download a copy of the current exclusions guidance.
+The letter includes advice about the hearing, an agenda, as well as who will be sitting on the panel.
+We would also advise the appellant to free advice both locally and nationally.
+We will also send the appellants give the link to our useful advice booklet, also the link to where parents can download a copy of the current exclusions guidance.